 Choose a company you know (and love!)

 This is pretty simple — look around you.
-The company that makes your phone, your favourite cereal, your hair products, your car, your morning coffee stop, — it’s likely that they’re all publicly traded or owned by a publicly traded company.
+The company that makes your phone, your favourite cereal, your hair products, your car, your morning coffee stop — it’s likely that a lot of these are publicly traded or owned by a publicly traded company.
 Your first investment could be one of these.
 It doesn’t have to be a lot of money and you certainly don’t have to hold it for very long, but it gets your foot through the door.

 Invest in a fund or exchange-traded fund (ETF)